-My name's Sally Lait (you may have known me as Sally Jenkinson).
-It's pronounced like 'late', not like 'lay'.
+My name's Sally Lait (formerly Jenkinson).
+It's pronounced like 'late', not like 'lay', by the way.

 Originally starting out as a generalist web developer (front-end/back-end/Flash) coming into the industry through a university placement, I realised that I’d learnt so much more from a year of real-world projects and experience than I had in two years of traditional lecture halls and seminars.
 It was then that I made the difficult decision to leave my course, and instead to continue working professionally whilst completing my degree with the Open University to get the paperwork.
 This worked out - I got to do fantastic projects for people like Electronic Arts, Manchester United FC, Fulham FC, Nokia, D-Link, and Eurotunnel, plus also managed to get a First class degree.

-I began to focus on back-end development and architecture for several years, evolving through roles including the management of a team of developers, Solutions Architect, eventually working my way to Head of Technology at a global full-service digital agency.
+Technologies evolved, and so did my job.
+My focus evolved through the management of a team of developers, Solutions Architect, eventually working my way to Head of Technology at a global full-service digital agency.

 After many years and a change in geography in my personal life, in December 2012 I decided to leave the agency world and told myself that I’d “freelance until I found the right ‘proper’ job”.
 Shortly after, having had a taste of self-employment I decided to turn down some excellent offers, instead wanting to focus on building something myself.